 What is Distance Learning?

 PWSCC offers technology enhanced courses; while technology in the classroom can be used to accomplish many things, one of the primary reasons technology is employed in education is to provide distance learning.
 Distance learning offers students the opportunity to advance educationally without the time and constraints of physically being on campus.
 PWSCC offers distance learning and online courses to help students complete degrees, certificates, and program requirements entirely online or in blended formats.
 There are varying technologies used to deliver distance learning.
-Most courses use a combination of the following:

 What are the benefits of Distance Learning?